grinnell-cs/csc151-images/pages/syllabus.md

 I recognize that there are times where you want to do this, *e.g.*, uploading projects to Github for your resume or to show to friendds and family, and so I encourage you come talk to me in advance, so that we can ensure that you upload a meaningful project that does not run afoul of this policy.

-ITS has released and then temporarily withdrawn policies that may limit your ability to share your work with others.
-I consider those policies inappropriate for many reasons.
-The CS department managed to convince the College to revisit them, but we are not sure what the new policies will look like.
-Stay tuned.

 **AI programming assistants**

 Please avoid the use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.